grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Yeah.
 Hemi, put your scrawl on that fucking thing."

 Hemi adjusted his glasses and more studiously scanned over the contract before he signed the witness blank.
 The man tore off a carbon copy and held it out to Percy.
-Hemi took it, folded it, and put it into his inside jacket pocket.
+Hemi took it and folded it before stashing it in his jacket pocket.

 By the time this was done the dock crew already had the first crate in a sling suspended by chains and hanging out over the _Prospect_'s open cargo hold.
-The chain passed through a series of iron wheels in the hoist to a fat winch mounted to the wall of the docking bay.
-The chains looked like they were straining with tension at the edge of their capacity --- explosives were never a light cargo.
+The chain passed through a series of steel wheels in the hoist to a fat winch mounted to the wall of the docking bay.
+The chains looked like they were straining with tension at the edge of their capacity --- explosives were never a lightweight cargo.
 One of the big fellows was at the winch.
 "OK, I'm letting out some of the fuckin' winch now!" he yelled over to his mates at the cargo hold entrance.
 They relayed the update down to the men on the deck of the _Prospect_'s cargo hold.

 "Gregory, my attractive friend," Percy said, "go down to the cargo hold deck and make sure those goons are stowing things in a way that won't leave the boat totally fuckin' untrimmable."